mavlink/MAVSDK/README.md

 - Cross-platform (Linux, Mac, Windows, iOS, Android).
 - Extensible (using compile-time plugins).

-## Roadmap

-The next steps will be:

-- Add language bindings for Android, iOS, and Python

 ## Interfacing

 The SDK currently takes care of the MAVLink messaging.
 Connections over serial, UDP, and TCP are supported on Linux, macOS, and Windows.